posborne/mango-movie-manager/ReadMe.txt

         to the all actors table using the navigation panel on the left then right click on the actor you wish to delete in the table and choose delete.

-        KNOWN BUG:  There is currently no way to delete a person from the database.

         KNOWN BUG:  Attempting to edit edit a person or actor will throw exceptions.